Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 In the unboosted grid, the events are separated by both a time and a distance, since the boosted spacecraft is moving swiftly with respect to it.
 And, of course, the event B must be on the interval shell.

-Next, if you compare just the time interval between A and B, along the vertical ct axis only, as measured in the two grids, you can see there's a large disagreement.
-If you actually measure it on the screen, you'll see that the unboosted time interval is twice the boosted time interval.
-If the boosted time interval for skipping the rope is 0.5s, then the unboosted time interval is 1.0s.
+Next, if you compare just the rel-time interval between A and B, along the vertical ct axis only, as measured in the two grids, you can see there's a large disagreement.
+If you actually measure it on the screen, you'll see that the unboosted rel-time interval is twice the boosted rel-time interval.
+If the boosted rel-time interval for skipping the rope is 0.5s, then the unboosted rel-time interval is 1.0s.
 (The value of β=0.87 was chosen specifically to get this doubling.
 For other values of β, the factor is different.)
-You can also see from the shape of the interval shell that the disagreement in the time intervals is very small when β is small, and gets increasingly large as β increases.
+You can also see from the shape of the interval shell that the disagreement in the rel-time intervals is very small when β is small, and gets increasingly large as β increases.

 We can draw this stunning conclusion:

-Time intervals are relative, not invariant.
-Time is not absolute.
+Rel-time intervals are indeed relative, not invariant.
+Rel-time is not absolute.

-That is, measurements of time intervals are specific to a grid, not universal.
+That is, measurements of rel-time intervals are specific to a grid, not universal.
 That is, it's only s2 between two events which is invariant.
-The time-interval between events can take different values, according to the grid used to make the measurements.
+The rel-time interval between events can take different values, according to the grid used to make the measurements.

 Here's a good way to describe time dilation: a moving clock runs slowly with respect to two stationary clocks.